rahulmahawer/number-counter/README.md

-use for counter...made by rahul mahawer
+use for counting...made by rahul mahawer